-Matt and a small team consisting of three former students and a former colleague, spent their first year living in mud houses to, slowly at first, build the infrastructure needed to support the project.
+Our founder, Matt Maroon, was inspired to assist in development initiatives like those in which he had been a part of during his two years volunteering in Malawi from 2006 to 2008.
+In 2009, after finishing his graduate degree, Matt moved to Chilumba in Malawi’s Northern Region, where he began laying the foundations for what would soon become Determined to Develop (D2D).
+Matt and a small team consisting of three former students, Geoff Mzembe, Frank Kasanda, and Ken Mwakalenga, and former colleague, Lupashiko Mulenga, spent their first year building the infrastructure needed for the project.
 At the same time, they held meetings with chiefs, village development committees, women’s groups, civil society leaders, government stakeholders, and even the kings of tribes to discuss shared goals for development.
-These meetings established education as the area’s top development priority, and solidified D2D’s strong commitment and partnership with the community.
+These meetings established education, women’s empowerment, environment, and health as the area’s top development priorities and solidified our strong partnership with the community.

-- sponsored over 1,500 students through school.
+- Sponsored over 1,500 students through school.

-- installed a water system for a nearby hospital which serves over 30,000 people.
+- Installed a water system for a nearby hospital which serves over 30,000 people.

-- helped establish 4 women-run businesses that are still operating to this day.
+- Helped establish 4 women-run businesses that are still operating to this day.

-- distributed of over 33,000 trees to be planted in the community.
+- Distributed of over 33,000 trees to be planted in the community.